AlfieFeldspar/businessProfits/README.md

 # businessProfits
--raw data is an object with nested arrays
--extracts month from UNIX datestamp
--calcs most profitable month
--calcs annual revenue
+Starting with revenue data in an object with nested arrays, the code extracts the month from a UNIX datestamp, calcs most profitable month, and calcs annual revenue.